rostis232/traineeEVOFintech/README.md

 - the program was made with implement Clean Architecture
 - Dependency Injection is implemented
 - implemented Gratefull shutdown (not yet)
-- implemented the use of migrations (by running the program with a key and through the command line)
+- implemented the use of migrations (when you run the application, it performs migrations to the database)
 - To provide the ability to work with large files:
 - - parsing is carried out line by line in goroutines
 - - implemented adding records to the database by queries for 50 records